cboettig/ews-review/manuscript-w-refs.md

 ============

 Many natural systems exhibit regime shifts - rapid changes in the state and conditions of system behavior.
-Such shifts include lake eutrophication (Carpenter et al. 1999), algal overgrowth of coral systems (Mumby et al. 2007), fishery collapse (Jackson et al. 2001), desertification of grasslands (Kéfi et al. 2007), and rapid changes in climate (Dakos et al. 2008, Lenton et al. 2009).
+Examples of such shifts include lake eutrophication (Carpenter et al. 1999), algal overgrowth of coral systems (Mumby et al. 2007), fishery collapse (Jackson et al. 2001), desertification of grasslands (Kéfi et al. 2007), and rapid changes in climate (Dakos et al. 2008, Lenton et al. 2009).
 Such dramatic shifts have the potential to impact ecosystem health and human well-being.
 Thus, it is important to develop strategies for adaptation, mitigation, and avoidance of such shifts.

 The idea that complex systems such as ecosystems could change suddenly and without warning goes back to the 1960s (Lewontin 1969, Holling 1973, May 1977).
 Such early work revealed that even simple models with the appropriate nonlinearities were capable of unpredictable behavior.
-The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then, this remains a tough problem).
+The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition.
+One cogent early example (Ludwig et al.
-One cogent early example (Ludwig et al. 1978) demonstrated how knowledge of the forms and time scales of interactions among insects, birds, and trees could lead to a qualitative model that essentially predicted the possibility of regime shifts.
+1978) demonstrated how knowledge of the forms and time scales of interactions among insects, birds, and trees could lead to a qualitative model that essentially predicted the possibility of regime shifts.

 Management of systems that could potentially undergo shifts requires balancing the costs of adaptation, mitigation, or avoidance against the costs of the shift